petzi53/swr-harris/README.md

 become explicit and explain all my learning outcomes more carefully.
 Please keep in mind that this text is not written by an expert but by a learner.

-This is work in progress: I just started, and have only finished part of chapter 1 (about 8% of the book).